-Multicloud adoption is on the rise, with organizations leveraging multiple cloud providers to meet their varied needs.
-But many of these deployments are unplanned and lack proper architecture, leading to a haphazard approach.
+Multicloud adoption is no longer the future, with currently up to 89% of organizations leveraging multiple cloud providers to meet their varied needs in 2025, according to Statista.
+But many of these deployments are met with lack of experienced IT teams and unplanned and lack proper architecture, leading to a haphazard approach.

 In this blog post, we’ll explore: